scottredig/zig-javascript-bridge/README.md

 - `main.zig` has usage examples for the `zjb` Zig import.
 - `build.zig`'s example for how to set up your build file.
-- `example/static` includes an HTML and a Javascript to run the example.
+- `example/static` includes HTML and Javascript files to run the example.

 To view the example in action, run `zig build example`.
 Then host a webserver from `zig-out/bin`.